msassak/kerplutz/README.md

 It seemed like a shame to let it go to waste, when getting from it what I needed requires only a small amount of code.

+## Usage

+Real documentation will be forthcoming, but for now see `features/kerplutz.feature`.

 ## Todo

+* README docs for builder and option types
 * Read defaults from a config file
 * Argument type-casts
 * List arguments